Click here to go to the 2018-19 version of the best midfielders to pick for Premier League fantasy football!

-The 2017-18 Premier League campaign is entering into the Christmas period and the fantasy football managers out there are trying to figure out how to best gather points during the busy period.
+The 2017-18 Premier League campaign is well into the new year, but it's the same old story for fantasy football managers who are trying to figure out how to best gather points.

 It's all about getting the biggest possible points haul, so virtual coaches have to pick the players who contribute goals and assists, keep clean sheets and stay out of the referee's notebook.